 In September 2010, Riccardo Muti became music director of the Chicago Symphony Orchestra and was named 2010 Musician of the Year by Musical America.
 At the 53rd annual Grammy Awards ceremony in 2011, his live performance of Verdi’s Messa da Requiem with the Chicago Symphony Orchestra and Chorus was awarded Grammy awards for Best Classical Album and Best Choral Performance.
 In 2011, Muti was selected as the recipient of the coveted Birgit Nilsson Prize, presented in a ceremony at the Royal Opera in Stockholm in the presence of King Carl XVI Gustaf and Queen Silvia.
 In 2011, he received the Opera News Award in New York City, and he was awarded Spain’s prestigious Prince of Asturias Prize for the Arts.
 That summer, he was named an honorary member of the Vienna Philharmonic and honorary director for life of the Rome Opera.
 In May 2012, he was awarded the highest papal honor: the Knight of the Grand Cross First Class of the Order of St. Gregory the Great by Pope Benedict XVI.
 In 2016, he was honored by the Japanese government with the Order of the Rising Sun, Gold and Silver Star.

 Muti has received numerous international honors over the course of his career.
 He is Cavaliere di Gran Croce of the Italian Republic and a recipient of the German Verdienstkreuz.
-He received the decoration of Officer of the Legion of Honor from French President Nicolas Sarkozy in a private ceremony held at the Élysée Palace.
+He received the decoration of Officer of the Legion of Honor from French President Nicolas Sarkozy in a private ceremony held at the Élysée Palace, and in 2024 was bestowed the title of Commander of the Legion of Honor while on the CSO's European Tour in Rome.
 He was made an honorary Knight Commander of the British Empire by Queen Elizabeth II in Britain.
 The Salzburg Mozarteum awarded him its silver medal for his contribution to Mozart’s music, and in Vienna, he was elected an honorary member of the Gesellschaft der Musikfreunde, Vienna Hofmusikkapelle and Vienna State Opera.
 The State of Israel has honored him with the Wolf Prize in the arts.
 In July 2018, President Petro Poroshenko presented Muti with the State Award of Ukraine during the Roads of Friendship concert at the Ravenna Festival in Italy following earlier performances in Kiev.
 In October 2018, Muti received the prestigious Praemium Imperiale for Music of the Japan Arts Association in Tokyo.
 Muti received the Great Golden Decoration of Honor for Services to the Republic of Austria, the highest possible civilian honor from the Austrian government, in August 2021.
 In addition, he has received more than twenty honorary degrees from the most important universities in the world.

 Passionate about teaching young musicians, Muti founded the Luigi Cherubini Youth Orchestra in 2004 and the Riccardo Muti Italian Opera Academy in 2015.
 Through Le vie dell’Amicizia (The Roads of Friendship), a project of the Ravenna Festival in Italy, he has conducted in many of the world’s most troubled areas in order to bring attention to civic and social issues.